 Coverage Begins from GEP Enrollments

-What your client can do: If your client signed up for Medicare during the General Enrollment Period, their coverage will start on July 1.
-Remember: they may have to pay the Part B late enrollment penalty.
+NEW!
+What your client can do: If your client signed up for Medicare during the General Enrollment Period, their coverage will start the first day of the next month.
+This used to be July 1st, but this rule changed effective January 1, 2023.

 Have a cheat sheet handy for Medicare enrollment periods and deadlines!